-It’s possible to support stewards of local seafood even if your travels don’t take you to the Coast: Seafood-focused meal kits made in Newport by Local Ocean Seafoods are available for pickup in Newport, Portland and Corvallis, and Port Orford Sustainable Seafood delivers line-caught seafood to many cities in the western part of the state.
+It’s possible to support stewards of local seafood even if your travels don’t take you to the Coast: Seafood-focused meal kits made in Newport by Local Ocean are available for pickup in Astoria, Newport, Portland, Corvallis and Bend; and Port Orford Sustainable Seafood delivers line-caught seafood to many cities in the western part of the state.

 Or just have a glass of wine at your favorite winery.
-Nearly 300 of Oregon’s vineyards and wineries have adopted practices that minimize negative social and environmental impacts, including a certification that guarantees their operations protect waterways and preserve or improve salmon habitat.
-One of these certified wineries, Stoller Family Estate is creating a pollinator pathway across its 400-acre vineyard — which will bloom with flowering plants that attract birds and butterflies — and one of the largest private oak savannas in the Pacific Northwest.
+More than 300 of Oregon’s vineyards and wineries have adopted practices that minimize negative social and environmental impacts, including a certification that guarantees their operations protect waterways and preserve or improve salmon habitat.
+One of these certified wineries, Stoller Family Estate every year builds upon a pollinator pathway across its 400-acre vineyard — which will bloom with more than 10,000 flowering plants that attract birds and butterflies — and one of the largest private oak savannas in the Pacific Northwest.

-Beer lovers, too, can get in on the action and raise a pint from approximately 60 breweries (and related businesses) that are part of the Oregon Brewshed Alliance.
+Beer lovers, too, can get in on the action and raise a pint from approximately 30 breweries that are part of the Oregon Brewshed Alliance.
 This coalition is dedicated to educating Oregonians about clean water and safeguarding watersheds and forests.
-Water is an integral part in growing grapes and hops, and these makers are continuing to innovate with their practices to reduce their impacts — whether it’s solar-powered wineries, recycled-glass bottles, cans for lighter shipping costs, or donating a portion of proceeds to organizations that help local stewardship efforts.
-Hopworks Urban Brewery’s 20-barrel facility in Portland, for instance, is the first certified Salmon-Safe brewery in the world, using hops from farms that take steps to reduce the impact of agricultural run-off into local water sources that support salmon runs, as well as other initiatives.
+Water is an integral part of growing grapes and hops, and these makers are continuing to innovate with their practices to reduce their impacts — whether it’s solar-powered wineries, recycled-glass bottles, cans for lighter shipping costs or donating a portion of proceeds to organizations that help local stewardship efforts.
+Hopworks Urban Brewery’s 20-barrel facility in Portland, for instance, is the first certified Salmon-Safe brewery in the world, using hops from farms that take steps to reduce the impact of agricultural runoff into local water sources that support salmon runs, as well as other initiatives.

 Help Keep Beaches Free of Plastic

 If you’re craving a walk on the beach after a hearty seafood dinner, your stroll can support healthy coastal ecosystems, too.
-SOLVE, a Portland-based nonprofit, organizes beach-cleanup events up and down the Coast, and the city of Seaside is now offering tokens that can be redeemed at local coffee shops for visitors who pitch in to clean up the beach at any time — or you can join a Treasure the Beach cleanup the first Saturday of each month.
+SOLVE, a Portland-based nonprofit, organizes beach-cleanup events up and down the Coast, and the city of Seaside is now offering tokens that can be redeemed at local coffee shops for visitors who pitch in to clean up the beach at any time — or you can join a Treasure the Beach cleanup held the first Saturday of each month.

 Farther south along the Coast, Washed Ashore, a nonprofit organization and art museum in Bandon, relies on volunteers to collect and clean debris from beaches that otherwise would get eaten by or trap fish and marine mammals.
-The material is then assembled into larger-than-life sculptures depicting marine mammals, birds, and similar themes to help raise awareness about consumer waste.
+The material is then assembled into larger-than-life sculptures depicting marine mammals, birds and similar themes to help raise awareness about consumer waste.
 Meanwhile, Portland-based outdoor adventure outfitter First Nature Tours offers a regenerative coastal trip that includes two days of beach cleanup work with downtime for naturalist-guided hiking, biking and tide pooling.

 Wherever you go in Oregon, you can also reduce your impact by refusing single-use plastics in the form of straws, utensils, water bottles and plastic bags for takeout food and groceries.
 Bring your own reusables and support businesses that do the same.
 Find more on the impact of plastic pollution at the Surfrider Foundation, which has several chapters in Oregon.